Benonardo/NoAirMovement/README.md

 ## What this mod does

 It makes surviving falls a lot harder, since you have no control over your velocity.
 This could be considered a mod making the game more realistic.
-This mod is made for clients, that means server admins cannot enforce having this mod installed (might be changes in a fututre update).
+This mod is made for clients, that means server admins cannot enforce having this mod installed (might be changes in a future update).

 ## Dependencies